Martchus/PKGBUILDs/README.md

 However, for Qt 6 I dropped my patches and the official documentation applies.
 I would still recommended to set the target property `QT_DEFAULT_PLUGINS` of relevant targets to `0` and link against wanted plugin targets manually.
-At least in my cases list of plugins selected by default seemed needlessly long.
+At least in my cases the list of plugins selected by default seemed needlessly long.
 I would also recommended to set the CMake variable `QT_SKIP_AUTO_QML_PLUGIN_INCLUSION` to a falsy value because this pulls in a lot of dependencies which are likely not needed.

 ### Further documentation